About Us

 Heidi has over 15 years of experience working in community mental health in Western North Carolina.
 She has a Masters’s Degree in Social Work from Appalachian State University.
 Her passion is working with children, adolescents, and families involved in the Juvenile Justice system.
 For the last 12 years, she has focused her efforts on collaborating with adolescents with problem sexual behavior and their families to support them in maintaining healthy and safe lives within the community.
 She was rostered in Trauma-Focused Cognitive Behavioral Therapy (TFCBT) in 2013 through the North Carolina Child Treatment Program.
 She works with children aged 8-18, young adults, and their families and especially loves educating community stakeholders on how to support children and adolescents who have experienced trauma and present with problem sexual behavior.
 Heidi is originally from Charlotte, NC, but has spent the latter part of her life jumping mountain ranges and nurturing her ultimate passion for snowboarding.
 She feels most at home in the mountains, where she raises her daughter.
 She loves paddle boarding, dancing, hanging with friends and family, and growing plants and flowers.

-Flor de Maria Sanchez, MA, NCC, LCMHC-A, Full-Time Therapist, [email protected]
+Flor de Maria Sanchez, MA, NCC, LCMHC-A, Contract Therapist, [email protected]

 Sara Taylor, MA, LPC, Contract Therapist, [email protected]